mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-dashboard-permissions/_index.md

 **To grant dashboard folder permissions**:

-1. Sign in to Grafana as an organization administrator.
+1. Sign in to Mosaicoo as an organization administrator.
 2. In the sidebar, hover your mouse over the **Dashboards** (squares) icon and click **Browse**.
 3. Hover your mouse cursor over a folder and click **Go to folder**.
 4. Click the **Permissions** tab, and then click **Add Permission**.